 - Organize, revise, and/or create course materials for sharing among multiple instructors with the goal to provide consistency in the student experience and to overcome the barrier of open textbook adoption.

-- Incorporate the open textbook into a course(s) during the Fall 2018 semester.
+- Incorporate the open textbook into a course(s).

 CETL staff will evaluate the impact of open textbooks and OER as a vehicle to increase course completion and first to second year retention.